EU-INDIA CONFERENCE ADVOCATES JOINT EFFORTS TO COMBAT ONLINE EXTREMISM AND TERRORISM

 Former Foreign Secretary of India and Chancellor of Jawaharlal Nehru University, Ambassador Dr. Kanwal Sibal, remarked that the two-day discussions on online terrorist content are expected to be highly substantive.
 He stressed the importance of international collaboration in addressing these issues.

-The European Union, in partnership with the Global Counter-Terrorism Council and India’s Ministry of External Affairs, has organized the two-day EU-India Track 1.5 Conference, focusing on combating terrorist content online.
-This regional conference aims to address the complex challenges posed by violent extremism in the digital realm and seeks to strengthen counter-terrorism dialogues and partnerships in the region.
+The European Union, in partnership with the Global Counter-Terrorism Council, has organized the two-day EU-India Track 1.5 Conference.
+This conference focuses on combating terrorist content online.
+It aims to address the complex challenges posed by violent extremism in the digital realm.
+Furthermore, it seeks to strengthen counter-terrorism dialogues and partnerships in the region.
 The event aligns with the EU’s Indo-Pacific Strategy, which advocates for deeper engagement with partners facing common challenges.
-The conference will explore topics such as current trends in online radicalization, particularly on smaller, decentralized platforms, bringing together experts, policymakers, academics, and law enforcement officials from South Asia and Europe to lead the fight against digital extremism.
+The conference will explore topics such as current trends in online radicalization.
+It will particularly focus on smaller, decentralized platforms, bringing together experts, policymakers, academics, and law enforcement officials from South Asia and Europe to lead the fight against digital extremism.